pschool-in/curriculum/content/general-knowledge/gk-2.md

 ```
 True:
-Red Panda is the state animal for Sikkim.
+Red Panda is the state animal of Sikkim.
-Chinkara is the state animal for Rajasthan.
+Chinkara is the state animal of Rajasthan.
-Spotted Deer is the state animal for Telangana.
+Spotted Deer is the state animal of Telangana.
-Fishing Cat is the state animal for West Bengal.
+Fishing Cat is the state animal of West Bengal.

 False:
-Phayre’sLangur is not the state animal for Tripura.
+Phayre’sLangur is not the state animal of Tripura.
-Swamp Deer is not the state animal for Uttar Pradesh.
+Swamp Deer is not the state animal of Uttar Pradesh.
-Elephant is the state animal for Uttarakhand.
+Elephant is the state animal of Uttarakhand.
 ```

 ******************************************************************************************************************************************************************************